-FOLLOW me on Facebook for notice of new tips and tools on this website and blog
+FOLLOW me on Facebook for notice of new tips and tools posted here

-Every month or so I'll be adding more information to this website for living with cardiovascular disease and will announce anything new on Facebook.
-I only "Friend" people I actually know, so please click FOLLOW.
-I hope the information that I share with you on this website, on Facebook, and in my book(s) helps you on your own adventure of the heart, in all its meanings.
+My intention is to post on Facebook and my Blog far more often than I actually do.
+As I add more information to this website I will announce it on Facebook.
+Please choose to FOLLOW me, as I only accept “Friend” requests from people I actually know.
+I hope the information on this website, Facebook, and in my book(s) helps you on your own adventure of the heart, in all its meanings.

 Not enough is known about how chronically ill cardiac patients—especially SCAD and heart transplant patients—cope with and manage their health requirements in their real lives.
 Our clinicians send us into the world with best wishes and the basics of diet, exercise, and medication management.
 But there is so much more to it that only day-to-day living with chronic illness can teach us.
 We learn on the job, largely alone.
 We figure it out as we go.

 Your medical team is deeply invested in your life.
 They can best answer most of your questions.
 If they are not meeting your needs, switch doctors!
 Engaged and caring physicians do exist.
 (See YOUR MEDICAL NOTEBOOK under TIPS & TOOLS for how to keep notes in preparation for speaking with physicians.)
-I am alarmed by how many people turn to on-line chat communities first, rather than to their clinicians; for example, one patient posted a 2 a.m. description of her obvious heart attack symptoms and asked for advice from her chat group—instead of getting herself to a hospital!
-Please consult your doctors.
+I am alarmed by how many people turn to on-line chat communities first, rather than to their clinicians.
+I read a 2 a.m. post from a woman describing her obvious heart attack symptoms and asking for advice from her chat group!
+Wrong.
+Get yourself to the ER!
+So, please consult your doctors.
 The same goes for my suggestions.
 Just because something has worked for me does not mean it is for you.
 Our bodies are all different, and science and medicine are constantly changing.
 Your medical team has the latest information.